BAD news for regulars at York pub: former landlady confirms it has closed for GOOD

 A picture taken by Donna earlier this week shows pumps and coolers after being removed, lying on the floor in the middle of the bar, where generations of customers used to down pints and chat.

-She added that she was selling off items including stools, chairs and commercial kitchen equipment, in an open door session open to anyone, at noon tomorrow.
+She added that she was selling off items including stools, chairs and commercial kitchen equipment, in an open door session open to anyone, at noon today.(Friday).

 Comments: Our rules